ubikwitous/WaterCooler/README.md

 ## Import the PowerApp and PowerAutomate
 Once the SharePoint list is created, import the files to create the PowerApp and PowerAutomate.

+## Note about calendar.help
+This app uses calendar.help to automate the scheduling of meetings, which means each user MUST register for it to work.
+You can adjust the code in the PowerAutomate to simply send the message asking for a time if this is not an option.

 ## Usage
 The Splash Screen loads on a timer for 3 seconds.
 When the next screen appears, it is a list where users